ercbk/Indiana-COVID-19-Tracker/README.md

 Changelog located in
 [NEWS.md](https://github.com/ercbk/Indiana-COVID-19-Tracker/blob/master/NEWS.md)

-Repository to track COVID-19 data statewide and by county.
+This repository tracks COVID-19 data statewide and by county.
 Most of the State and County data for positive tests and deaths are gathered from The New York Times COVID-19 [repository](https://github.com/nytimes/covid-19-data) and The Indiana Data [Hub](https://hub.mph.in.gov/dataset).

-Governor Holcomb has begun scaling back policies aimed at stopping the spread of COVID-19.
-Much of his plan seems to follow the White House [plan](https://www.whitehouse.gov/openingamerica/), and both are simliar to the [guidelines](https://www.aei.org/research-products/report/national-coronavirus-response-a-road-map-to-reopening/) published by the American Enterpise Institute (AEI) and Johns Hopkins.
+Governor Holcomb’s reopening plan began on May 4th, 2020.
+The plan resembled the White House [plan](https://www.whitehouse.gov/openingamerica/) in many aspects, and both were simliar to the [guidelines](https://www.aei.org/research-products/report/national-coronavirus-response-a-road-map-to-reopening/) published by the American Enterpise Institute (AEI) and Johns Hopkins.
-Neither Governor Holcomb’s nor the White House’s plan includes the snapback (i.e. reverting to a previous stage) triggering conditions listed in the AEI proposal.
-Along with tracking virus spread metrics, I’ll also be tracking as many of these triggers as I can with the data that’s available.
+But neither Governor Holcomb’s nor the White House’s plan included the snapback (i.e. reverting to a previous stage) triggering conditions listed in the AEI proposal.
+Depending on the data that’s available, I’ll also be trying to track some of the triggers in the AEI proposal and those from Governor Holcomb if any are presented.

 <img src="plots/ind-combo-line-2020-06-24.png" width="935" />